-If you are facing DWI charges and want an experienced criminal defense attorney to assist you with your case, call Michael D. Litman at (914) 268-6855.
 We offer an aggressive defense for our clients.
 Upon accepting your case, we immediately get to work on your behalf, looking for ways to lessen the charges against you or, if possible, have them dismissed entirely.

 We can also help you obtain a conditional or restricted license if you are eligible.
 These conditional licenses can help you get to and from work or any needed medical care.
 Contact the Law Office of Michael D. Litman today to get started.

 What If You Are Not Convicted of a DWI and Your License Is Suspended?

 Unfortunately, your driving privileges can be suspended even before you are even convicted of an impaired-driving charge.
 There are some ways to potentially have your driving privileges reinstated if you meet certain criteria set forth by the courts.

 Let’s look at a couple of approaches attorneys use to get their clients’ driving privileges partially reinstated.
 The two options your attorney might pursue are hardship licenses and pre-conviction conditional licenses.

 If you took a chemical test (of your breath, blood or urine) when you were arrested for DWI, which showed a blood alcohol concentration (BAC) of .08% or more, the judge will suspend your license at your arraignment.
 That suspension will last for the pendency of the case, meaning from the date of arraignment, until you are sentenced on the case, or the case is dismissed.